Pylons/pyramid/docs/narr/security.rst

 Setting a Default Permission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a permission is not supplied to a view configuration, the
+If a permission is not supplied to a view configuration, the registered
-registered view always be executable by entirely anonymous users: any
+view will always be executable by entirely anonymous users: any
 authorization policy in effect is ignored.

 In support of making it easier to configure applications which are